lfwa/datadynamics/docs/tutorials/collector_tutorial.md

-# Simulating Data Collection in a 2D Plane
+# Simulating Data Collection Dynamcs in a 2D Plane

 In this tutorial, we will explore how to use datadynamics to simulate data collection tasks in a 2D plane environment.